And all of you are very kind to tolerate me here during a fill-in day.

 I know me neither.

-You know, I think that's probably an educated way to go, whether you're liberal or conservative, rather than just bagging on people that you don't like, go see and hear and read what they do so that you can at least tell people why you don't like them.
+You know, I think that's probably an educated way to go, whether you're liberal or conservative, rather than just bagging on people that you don't like.

-Um but i if uh when when you know Michael Moore runs the Brinks truck uh uh up to some big financial institution because he wants America's uh you know, the American people's money back, uh that kind of resonates across party lines, a rarity for Mr. Moore.
+But when Michael Moore runs the Brinks truck up to some big financial institution because he wants America's American people's money back, that kind of resonates across party lines.

 But here's the interesting thing.

-They need to have ways to reach out to the disaffected Obama voter who is drowning in buyer's remorse.
+They need to have ways to reach out to the disaffected Obama voter who is drowning in buyers' remorse.

-I mean, if that's what you want to do, go do it, and if that's where your heart tells you to go, see how it works in the electoral marketplace.
+And if that's where your heart tells you to go, see how it works in the electoral marketplace.

 And what we need are people that can skillfully explode those myths.